 Ever since it's birth in 1953, the Vette has been a fan favorite around sports car aficionados.
 The sports car icon is also known for being as American as apple pie.
 With over 50 year’s experience, Chevy has been making it's top sports car better and better with each generation.
 It has recently hit prime performance numbers and is now capable of comparisons with offerings from the exotic manufacturers.
 Chevy has done this at a relatively low price, ensuring it will always be the performance bargain of the supercars.
-A Corvette for sale is always a popular choice for people that seek a relatively cheap sports car.
+A custom Corvette for sale is always a popular choice for people that seek a relatively cheap sports car.
 It walks the line between the more expensive exotic cars and the less expensive sports cars.
 This puts the car in the weird zone of being sought after despite it being fairly common.

 The first generation debuted in 1953 and is also referred to as a classic Corvette.
 This car was commonly referred to as the “solid-axle” since the independent rear suspension did not become available until 1962.
 Since only 300 hand-built old were produced, the 1953 model is highly sought after.
 The second generation began life in 1963.
 In 1963, Chevy introduced the Stingray, with its coupe body style and split rear window.
 That car had one of the shortest life spans of all the Vettes, at only five years.

-The third generation was designed after a Mako shark and was well known for it voluptuous body styling.
+The third generation was designed after a Mako shark and was well known for its voluptuous body styling.
 That body style went through some minor changes as it moved through its 14-year life.
 Some notable changes were the loss of the metal bumpers for urethane ones.
 In 1975, the Convertible stopped production and Chevy introduced the fastback glass rear window.

-The C4 or fourth generation began life in March 1983 after a one-year hiatus.
+The C4 or fourth-generation began life in March 1983 after a one-year hiatus.
 This generation saw a plethora of special- and collector editions.
 This included the 2nd Inday Pace car, the LT1 with the 300-horsepower V-8, the 1996 Grand Sport with the 330-horsepower V-8, the Collector Edition, which was a Grand Sport in a different color, and the ZR-1 with the 375-horsepower V-8.

-The C5 or fifth generation took a giant step forward in design and engineering.
+The C5 or fifth-generation took a giant step forward in design and engineering.
 The car made leaps and bounds in solidity and durability when compared to past generations.
 The C5 is by far the best bang for the buck when shopping for a used Corvette, but, it was lacking was in the interior.
 The car earned its rank as one of the fastest production cars on the planet with the Z06 iteration.
 The Z06 sported a 405-horsepower V-8 and was praised by critics for its power and handling prowess.
-The sixth generation has taken the big step offered by the C5 and expounded on it.
+The sixth-generation has taken the big step offered by the C5 and expounded on it.
 It's even more solid with an even better interior.
 The car has two special editions: a 505-horsepower Z06, as well as the most expensive and most powerful ever offered, the ZR1.
 The price a tad over $100,000 and makes an incredible 638 horsepower.